Hill accounts for 4 TDs, Saints top Seahawks 39-32 - WHIZ News

+“My mindset is that, ‘Man, I’m going to take advantage of every opportunity,’” Hill said.
+“I felt like I was going to get more opportunities this week and so I did my part to make sure I was prepared.”

-Hill, a versatile player who this season is listed as a tight end, also rushed for touchdowns of 8 and 9 yards, and completed the only pass he’s attempted this season for a 22-yard score to fellow tight end Adam Trautman.
+Hill completed the only pass he’s attempted this season for a 22-yard score to fellow tight end Adam Trautman.
+His other running TDs went for 8 and 9 yards.

+In past seasons, Hill has been a backup and fill-in starter at QB, but also has lined up at a variety of skill positions and played on special teams.
+This season, he’s remained a special teams regular and has had the bulk of his production on offense intermittently lining up under center for designed QB runs — even though he’s listed at a tight end.

+“His performance today, it’s hard to match — all the stuff that he can do and all the stuff he was able to do to help us,” said Saints quarterback Andy Dalton, who started his second straight game for the injured Jameis Winston.
+“He’s special.”

-Alvin Kamara returned from his rib injury and contributed 194 yards from scrimmage for New Orleans (2-3), with 103 yards rushing and 91 receiving.
+Alvin Kamara returned from his rib injury and provided New Orleans (2-3) a boost with 103 yards rushing and 91 yards receiving, highlighted by his 54-yard gain on a screen pass.

-Andy Dalton, starting his second straight game in place of the injured Jameis Winston, completed 16 of 24 passes for 187 yards with one TD pass and one interception.
-Rookie receiver Chris Olave caught Dalton’s lone scoring pass early in the third quarter, but Olave’s head was slammed into the end zone turf on the play and he did not return.
+“We really wanted to get him going and there’s a lot of explosive plays from him,” said Dalton, who completed 16 of 24 passes for 187 yards with one TD pass and one interception.

-The game was marked by big plays and dramatic swings of momentum.
-There were six lead changes, five touchdowns that spanned 35 or more yards and even two 56-yard field goals — one for each team.
+The game was marked by big plays and dramatic momentum swings.
+There were six lead changes, five touchdowns that spanned 35 or more yards and even 56-yard field goals by each team.

-Geno Smith’s exceptional first season as starter for Seattle (2-3) continued, but was not enough to overcome a defense that has struggled and now has allowed at least 27 points four times, including 39 or more twice.
+Geno Smith’s exceptional first season as starter for Seattle (2-3) continued, but was not enough to overcome a defense that has allowed at least 27 points four times, including 39 or more twice.

+“We had our chances and all kinds of opportunities to get it done and too many things went wrong,” said Seahawks coach Pete Carroll said, who noted his particular displeasure with New Orleans’ 235 yards rushing on a day when the Saints’ passing game was bound to be hampered by the absences of receivers Michael Thomas (foot) and Jarvis Landry (ankle).

+”We knew their offense was going to be built around Alvin Kamara and Taysom Hill,” Carroll said.
+“They ran it down our throat and that’s unacceptable.”

 Smith passed for 268 yards and three scores, hitting DK Metcalf for a 50-yard TD and Tyler Lockett for touchdowns of 35 and 40 yards.